0 Shares

 LMS systems do not come with features to boost learner engagement

 No organization can make learners acquire, retain, and apply knowledge without focusing on learner engagement.
 Many decision-makers believe the LMS solutions do not help instructors or teachers to keep learners engaged.
-But the new-age LMS solutions keep learners engaged and motivated by supporting gamified learning experience.
+But the new-age LMS solutions keep learners engaged and motivated by supporting a gamified learning experience.

 They enable teachers to keep learners engaged using gamification options like coins and badges.
 Also, the teachers can improve learner engagement using some of the useful features provided by the LMS solutions – discussion forums, query corners, leaderboards, and nuggets.
 Each organization has the option to boost learner engagement by customizing the cloud-based LMS solutions.